act-rules/act-rules.github.io/_rules/image-no-text-0va7u6.md

 #### Passed Example 8

-These images resources referenced by the `input` elements are images of text (the letter "A"), but they are not expressing anything in a [human language][].
+Those image resources referenced by the `input` elements are images of text (the letter "A"), but they are not expressing anything in a [human language][].
 The image is only used to indicate how the font size can be controlled.

 ```html
 <input